Amazon S3

 Get enterprise-grade Amazon S3 integration without an enterprise-grade engineering team.
 60 seconds and you're live.

-Your Amazon S3 credentials are encrypted and never exposed
+Your Amazon S3 Access Key ID is encrypted and never exposed

 Every Amazon S3 action is logged with full details